Need to know

 Timeshares bought online or privately usually come with restrictions.
 For example, your accommodation options might be limited to the number of resorts available at the time of signing up, or to resorts within Australia, or you might have smaller booking windows.

 We sat through presentations at Accor, Classic Holiday and Wyndham to bring you this information.
-For further advice, read our article on how to survive a timeshare presentation.

 At the presentation, an agent: